+Inlets shall be located in such a manner that storm water is not carried more than 300 feet along the curb line from the high point of a gutter to an inlet opening.
 Inlets shall be recessed (horizontally displaced) away from the curb gutter line so that any depression at the mouth of the inlet occurs wholly within the limits of the gutter, with no irregularity of elevation extending into the travel lane.
 Inlets should be placed away from arterial streets, on side streets, at intersections.
 Storm sewers and inlets shall be provided in accordance to ITEM 703, "Closed Conduit System".